-In their recent statement on the horrific events of Charlottesville, Virginia, that left one woman dead and another nineteen injured, The Church of Jesus Christ of Latter-day Saints quote President Gordon B. Hinckley and said:
+In a statement about racism in The Church of Jesus Christ of Latter-day Saints, President Gordon B. Hinckley said:

 “No man who makes disparaging remarks concerning those of another race can consider himself a true disciple of Christ.
 Nor can he consider himself to be in harmony with the teachings of the Church of Christ.”
 For members of the Church, we reaffirm that teaching today and the Savior’s admonition to love our neighbor.